idugalic/digital-restaurant/drestaurant-apps/drestaurant-microservices/README.md

 Customers use the website application to place food orders at local restaurants.
 Application coordinates a network of couriers who deliver the orders.

-### Microservices
+### Microservices / HTTP & Websockets / Apache Kafka

-We designed and structured our [loosely coupled components](https://github.com/idugalic/digital-restaurant/tree/master/drestaurant-libs) in a modular way, and that enables us to choose different deployment strategy and take first step towards Microservices architectural style.
+We designed and structured our [loosely coupled components](https://github.com/idugalic/digital-restaurant/tree/master/drestaurant-libs) in a modular way, and that enable us to choose different deployment strategy and take first step towards Microservices architectural style.

 Each [microservice](https://github.com/idugalic/digital-restaurant/tree/master/drestaurant-apps/drestaurant-microservices):